ubc-library-rc/qgis-knowledge-base/content/reference-map.md

 ---
 layout: default
 title: Make a reference map
-nav_order: 8
+nav_order: 10
 ---
 # Make a Reference Map

-A simple reference map can bring context to your academic article, poster, or presentation.
+A simple reference map can add useful context to your academic article, poster, or presentation.

 Basic familiarity with QGIS, - show you how to do both.
 If you dont have familiarity,

-> shapefile, and then sattelite imagery.
-Do you want to ... need to ... this workflow details how to create a simple reference map of a geographic area.
+> shapefiles downloaded (points uploaded over - see other page), and then sattelite imagery > creating and editing shapefiles Do you want to ... need to ... this workflow details how to create a simple reference map of a geographic area.
 Add additional data as you need.